All resources

-Resume Summary Examples That Sound Clear and Credible
+Resume Summary Examples That Sound Clear, Relevant, and Credible

 What a good resume summary actually needs to do

 A resume summary is not there to introduce your personality or describe everything you have ever done.
-Its job is much narrower and more valuable: tell the reader what kind of roles you fit, what your strongest strengths are, and what they should pay attention to as they keep reading.
+Its job is much narrower and more useful: tell the reader what you do, how much experience you bring, and what they should pay attention to as they keep reading.

 Strong summaries are brief, specific, and believable.
 Weak summaries are usually built from generic traits like motivated, team player, or hardworking.
 Those words are not offensive, but they do not help a hiring manager understand your actual fit.